MetaMask/devrel-articles/introduction-to-metamask-api/index.md

 Eserialize is a tool that can serialize and deserialize the hex to string or number to hex or the other way around, below is an example of how to use it for something simple like verifying the chainId's hex string to the number listed on chainlist.org.

 ![](./images/03-hex-to-number.png)

-### More MetaMask Resources

-You can find a lot of other cool Metamask related information and tools from this [MetaMask Resources Guide](https://dev.to/httpjunkie/metamask-52bj)

 ## Examples of Usage